Duality between S^2 P^4 and the Double Quintic Symmetroid: The double symmetroid and Calabi-Yau variety

-\begin{proof} The quadric $Q$ of rank $n$ induces a non-degenerate symmetric bilinear form $q$ on the quotient $V/V_1$, where $V_1$ is the $1$-dimensional vector space such that $[V_1]$ is the vertex of $Q$.
-Then $\frac{n}{2}$-planes on $Q$ naturally correspond to the maximal isotropic subspaces in $V/V_1$ with respect to $q$, which are parameterized by the disjoint union of two copies of orthogonal Grassmann $\OG(\frac{n}{2}, n)$. \end{proof}
+\begin{proof} The quadric $Q$ of rank $n$ induces a non-degenerate symmetric bilinear form $q$ on the quotient $V/V_{1}$, where $V_{1}$ is the $1$-dimensional vector space such that $[V_{1}]$ is the vertex of $Q$.
+Then $\frac{n}{2}$-planes on $Q$ naturally correspond to the maximal isotropic subspaces in $V/V_{1}$ with respect to $q$, which are parameterized by the orthogonal Grassmann $\OG(\frac{n}{2},n)$. \end{proof}